manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/deinstall-db/deinstall-db.md

 	####################### DEINSTALL CHECK OPERATION SUMMARY #######################
-	A log of this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig2023-11-02_10-37-24-AM.out' Any error messages from this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig2023-11-02_10-37-24-AM.err'
+	A log of this session will be written to: '/u01/app/oracle/oraInventory/logs/deinstall_deconfig20XX-06-17_10-37-24-AM.out' Any error messages from this session will be written to: '/u01/app/oracle/oraInventory/logs/deinstall_deconfig20XX-06-17_10-37-24-AM.err'

 	######################## DEINSTALL CLEAN OPERATION START ########################
 	## [START] Preparing for Deinstall ##
 	Setting LOCAL_NODE to localhost
 	Setting CRS_HOME to false
-	Setting oracle.installer.invPtrLoc to /tmp/deinstall2023-11-02_10-37-05AM/oraInst.loc
+	Setting oracle.installer.invPtrLoc to /tmp/deinstall20XX-06-17_10-37-05AM/oraInst.loc
 	Setting oracle.installer.local to false

-	Removing directory '/opt/oracle/homes/OraDB23Home2' on node(s) 'localhost'
 	## [END] Preparing for Deinstall ##

 	Oracle Universal Installer clean START

 	Detach Oracle home 'OraDB23Home2' from the central inventory on the local node : Done

-	Delete directory '/opt/oracle/product/23c/dbhome_2' on the local node : Done
+	Delete directory '/u01/app/oracle/product/23.4.0/dbhome_2' on the local node : Done

-	The Oracle Base directory '/opt/oracle' will not be removed on local node.
-The directory is in use by Oracle Home '/opt/oracle/product/23c/dbhome_2'.
+	The Oracle Base directory '/u01/app/oracle' will not be removed on local node.
+The directory is in use by Oracle Home '/u01/app/oracle/product/23.4.0/dbhome_1'.

 	You can find a log of this session at:
-	'/opt/oracle/oraInventory/logs//Cleanup2023-11-02_10-40-22AM.log'
+	'/u01/app/oracle/oraInventory/logs/Cleanup20XX-06-17_10-40-22AM.log'

 	Oracle Universal Installer clean END